 Volume 1 (containing Chapters 1-13) and Volume 2 (containing Chapters 14-29)

 are currently available for purchase.
-Volume 3 (containing Chapters 30-44) will go to print March 17, 2014 and should be available for purchase on May 13, 2014.
+Volume 3 (containing Chapters 30-44) will go to print April 14, 2014 and should be available for purchase at the end of May.

 There are plans for an omnibus edition, but that is on the back burner for now.

 and on on Feedburner.
 Please note